Mission Statement and Operating Guidelines

 Climate change and its mitigation constitute a remarkably broad research domain.
 A large variety of departments and disciplines are involved, ranging from natural sciences, to engineering, social sciences, and the humanities.
 Ph.D. students tend to work within the boundaries of their disciplines, and there are limited opportunities to interact with scholars working on other aspects of energy and climate research.

-To encourage the interdisciplinary exchange of ideas on energy and climate change, the Siebel Energy Challenge is sponsoring the Princeton Energy and Climate Scholars (PECS) group.
-Created in the spring of 2008, PECS aims to provide a platform for Ph.D. students working on any aspect of energy and climate research to interact, collaborate, gain first hand understanding of research areas outside of their own discipline, and ultimately broaden their horizons both as scholars and as citizens.
+The Princeton Energy and Climate Scholars (PECS) group was founded in 2008 to encourage the interdisciplinary exchange of ideas on energy and climate change.
+PECS aims to provide a platform for Ph.D. students working on any aspect of energy and climate research to interact, collaborate, gain first hand understanding of research areas outside of their own discipline, and ultimately broaden their horizons both as scholars and as citizens.

 The group is student-led, though a core group of faculty provides supervision and sponsorship.

 The broad academic focus is energy and climate.
 The ‘and’ in the group name should be interpreted as the union between these two fields.
 The group includes students whose research topics range widely within the energy and climate domain.
 However, members’ research interests should be sufficiently closely related to generate interaction and discussion, as well as to ensure students benefit from constructive insights of other members of the group.

 PECS consists of a student body of between 10 and 15 Ph.D. students.
 Group membership will be for a maximum of a two-year period.
 Every year the turnover should affect about half of the group to ensure some continuity among group members.

 A Faculty Board comprising 6 to 8 faculty members is also associated with PECS.
 In addition to interactions through the various group activities, the Faculty Board members serve as sponsors of the group and to provide guidance and advice to the group when needed.